Regularized Q-learning: Convergence Analysis

-Note that~(\ref{change_coord_ode}) includes an affine term, i.e., it cannot be expressed as a matrix times $\theta_t-\theta_e$.
-Establishing asymptotic stability of switched linear system with affine term is difficult compared to switched linear system~(\ref{change_coord_ode}).
-To circumvent this difficulty,~\citealp{lee2019unified} proposed upper and lower systems, which upper bounds and lower bounds the original system, respectively using the so-called vector comparison principle.
+where \(\theta^*_{\eta} \) satisfies~(\ref{eq:projected-Bellman3}).
+Here, we assume that an equilibrium point exists and is unique.
+We later prove that if an equilibrium exists, then it is unique.
+To apply Borkar-Meyn theorem in Lemma~\ref{borkar_meyn_lemma}, we discuss about the asymptotic stability of the O.D.E. in~(\ref{change_coord_ode}).
+Note that~(\ref{change_coord_ode}) includes an affine term, i.e., it cannot be expressed as a matrix times vector $\theta_t-\theta^*_{\eta}$.
+It is in general hard to establish asymptotic stability of switched linear system with affine term compared to switched linear system~(\ref{eq:switched-system}).
+To circumvent this difficulty,~\cite{lee2019unified} proposed upper and lower comparison systems, which upper bounds and lower bounds the original system.
 Then, the stability of the original system can be established by proving the stability of the upper and lower systems, which are easier to analyze.
-Following similar lines, to check global asymptotic stability of the original system, we also introduce upper and lower systems, which upper bounds and lower bounds the original system, respectively.
+Following similar lines, to check global asymptotic stability of the original system, we also introduce upper and lower comparison systems.
 Then, we prove global asymptotic stability of the two bounding systems.
-Since upper and lower systems can be viewed as switched linear system and linear system, respectively, the global asymptotic stability is easier to prove.
-We stress that although the switching system approach in~\citealp{lee2019unified} is applied in this paper, the detailed proof is entirely different, and is nontrivial.
-In particular, the upper and lower systems are given as follows:
+Since upper and lower comparison systems can be viewed as switched linear system and linear system, respectively, the global asymptotic stability is easier to prove.
+We stress that although the switching system approach in~\cite{lee2019unified} is applied in this paper, the detailed proof is entirely different and nontrivial.
+In particular, the upper and lower comparison systems are given as follows:

-where \(\theta^u_t\) denotes the state of the upper system, and \(\theta^l_t\) stands for the state of the lower system.
-We defer the detailed construction of each system to~\Cref{proof_ode_proof} of the supplemental material.
-Establishing stability of upper and lower system gives the stability of overall system.
+where \(\theta^u_t\) and \(\theta^l_t\) denote the states of the upper and lower systems, respectively.
+We defer the detailed construction of each system to~\Cref{proof_ode_proof}.
+The stability of overall system can be proved by establishing stability of the upper and lower comparison systems.